cjcarvajal/domestic-violence-viz/README.md

 # Domestic Violence in Colombia - Trend and Outlier Analysis (What happend on april 21 of 2018)

+I wanted to make this project to analyze domestic violence incidents in my country using visualization technologies, my motiviation was to help gaining insights on this social issue.
+In 2018 the incidents rose in just the [first three months](https://www.eltiempo.com/colombia/medellin/ninos-de-0-a-5-anos-son-las-principales-victimas-de-maltrato-en-medellin-205052) surpassing the numbers for the same period in the 2017, Colombia is a country wounded by constant violence, a war of fifty years, narcoterrorism, common crime, the crude reality is this violence is not just outside in the streets, but is in the homes, affecting childrens.
+I hope this visualization helps fighting against it.

+## Dataset

+The data was taken from an official goverment page [Datos Abiertos](https://www.datos.gov.co/Seguridad-y-Defensa/Violencia-intrafamiliar-2018/s9rg-bzb5)

 ## The Technology Used